auth0/universal-login/packages/auth0-acul-js/examples/mfa-push-polling-utility.md

 - Pass the latest `rememberDevice` value as a dependency to the effect.

 ## Example
-See `src/screens/mfa-push-challenge-push/index.tsx` for a full implementation example.
+See `src/helpers/startMfaPushPolling.ts` for the full implementation.